shaikjaffi/jaffi/README.md

 # jaffi
-This is my  first respository
+This is my first Git respository